 From “samurai blue” to glassblowing, making delicate fabric flowers to playing with your food, discover Tokyo traditional crafts and culture through hands-on experiences in the Tokyo area!
-These half-day workshops will make an unforgettable souvenir of your time in Japan during Tokyo 2020 Olympic and Paralympic Games.
+These half-day workshops will make an unforgettable souvenir of your time in Japan.

 BY Sarah B. Hodge